Artist Statement — Coastal Series

 Driven by curiosity and adventure, I have spent my career investigating a variety of materials and media to mine their visual and physical attributes, playing with changing forms of expression and experimenting with the new.
 This process has driven the evolution of my work over the years, moving from early video art and performance into drawing.

-The finished works provide only partial recognition, traces of a speculative biology or memories of a landscape half-erased.
+Throughout my practice, the rhythms of dance and film are apparent, informing the gesture, sequence, and movement that flow through the images.
+The finished works are only partly recognizable, traces of a landscape half-erased.
 They reflect the fluidity of life forms and the entanglement of nature, imagination, and human intervention.